4dn-dcic/4dn-cloud-infra/docs/setup.rst

 * You'll need to remove the comments because, unlike Python, `.json` dictionary files have no comment syntax.
 * Note that you DO NOT and SHOULD NOT put AWS Keys in this file!
+* Some of the values it wants won't be known until after deploying ``datastore``, so don't worry about that.

 The format is JSON, though remember that JSON files, unlike Python files, cannot have comments and cannot have a trailing comma inside a list or dictionary::